eracle/gap/README.md

 ## Todo:
 Tested and well implemented:
-- Caching system;
+- Distances caching classes;
-- Distance Matrix classes (as a distance function);
+- Distances Matrix classes (as a distance function);
-- Distance Matrix graphical plotting, either with the instances already clustered; [2]
+- Distances Matrix graphical plotting, either with the instances already clustered; [2]
 - All the modules's test classes;
-- Modify the Apache DBSCAN source code in order to automatically return an additional cluster (the one with the NOISE labelled instances).
+- Modify the Apache DBSCAN source code in order to automatically return an additional cluster (the one with the NOISE labelled instances);
+- Mavenizing it.

 ##Bibliography: